ShMcK/Angular2-Meteor-Demos/performance-tests/README.md

 ##### Performance

+You may have heard Angular is slow, but [that's not really true](http://blog.500tech.com/is-reactjs-fast/).

-A few optimizations were made to speed things up.
-These include:
+A few super basic optimizations such as `track by` & `debugInfoEnabled(false)` here speed things up.

-* `track by` with `ng-repeat`
-* `$compileProvider.debugInfoEnabled(false);` offers a speed increase by disabling console debugging

-For further performance gains, consider [running angular on a web worker](http://glebbahmutov.com/blog/run-angular-in-web-worker/).

 ### 3. Angular 2 + Meteor